JSNA – People – Children and Young People

 Population: There are 58,415 females and 60,612 males aged 0-24 in Barnet.
 The highest numbers of children and young people are seen in Hendon, followed by Burnt Oak.
 Of Barnet’s population aged 0-24, 52% are White, 17% are Asian, 11% are of Other ethnicity, 10% are of Mixed ethnicity, and a further 10% are Black.
 13% of those aged 0-24 in Barnet have English as their second language.

 Deprivation and Disparity: The Income Deprivation Affecting Children Index for Barnet in 2019 was 12.2, below the England average of 20.
 At the ward-level, only two were above the England average – Colindale (a score of 23) and Burnt Oak (a score of 21).
-The percentage of children in absolute and relative low-income families in Barnet (10.3% and 12.6% respectively) was significantly below both the London and England average.
-18.8% of pupils in Barnet are known to be eligible for free school meals which is again below both the London and England average.
+The percentage of children in absolute and relative low-income families in Barnet (9% and 11.5% respectively) was significantly below both the London and England average.
+20% of pupils in Barnet are known to be eligible for free school meals which is again below both the London and England average.

 Vaccines: For the majority of childhood vaccines, Barnet has a coverage rate similar to London but below the England average.
 There has been some decline in coverage in Barnet over time.
-The current coverage for MMR dose one in 2-3 year-olds is 80.2% – this is down 12% compared to the peak of coverage in 2011/12.
-For MMR dose two, the current coverage in those aged 5 years is 71.4% – this is significantly below the coverage of 75% in 2020/21.
-Similarly, coverage of the flu vaccine in those aged 2-3 years old in 2021/22 decreased by approximately 10% compared to 2020/21.
+The current coverage for MMR dose one in 2-3 year-olds is 80.6% – this is down 12% compared to the peak of coverage in 2011/12.
+For MMR dose two, the current coverage in those aged 5 years is 70.6% – this is below the coverage of 75.1% in 2020/21.
+Similarly, coverage of the flu vaccine in those aged 2-3 years old in 2022/23 decreased by approximately 10% compared to 2020/21.
 One vaccine that has seen an increase in coverage is MenACWY, which in 2021/22 had a coverage of 76.5% in those aged 14-15 years.
 The current coverage for the polio catch-up vaccine is 30% in those aged 10 and under in Barnet – coverage is highest in PCN 6 (40%) and lowest in PCN 1D (18%).

-Social care: In Barnet, the rate of children in need is 195 per 100,000 – this is below both the London (347 per 100,000) and England average (334 per 100,000).
-There was a 46% increase in the rate of children protection plans per 10,000 in Barnet between 2021 and 2022, though the rate is still below the peak seen in 2016.
-Across Barnet, 90.5% of care leavers are in suitable accommodation and 64% are in education, employment, or training.
+Social care: In Barnet, the rate of children in need is 214 per 100,000 – this is below both the London (370 per 100,000) and England average (343 per 100,000).
+There was a 49% increase in the rate of children protection plans per 10,000 in Barnet between 2021 and 2023.
+Across Barnet, 78% of care leavers are in suitable accommodation and 56% are in education, employment, or training.

-Sexual Health: The coverage of HPV dose one in those aged 12-13 years old was 46.2% in 2021/22 – this is significantly below both the London and England average.
-Coverage of this vaccine hasn’t recovered to pre-pandemic levels and declined by approximately 17% between 2020/21 and 2021/22.
-Conceptions in women under 16 has been consistently declining in Barnet since 2009 and in 2020 was at 0.5 per 1,000 which is similar to London and below England.
-In 2022 in Barnet, the chlamydia detection rate was 1,078 per 100,000 in those aged 15-24 years old – this is significantly below both the London (1,584 per 100,000) and England average (1,302 per 100,000)
+Sexual Health: The coverage of HPV dose one in those aged 12-13 years old was 47.2% in 2022/23 – this is significantly below both the London and England average.
+Coverage of this vaccine hasn’t recovered to pre-pandemic levels and declined by approximately 17% between 2020/21 and 2022/23.
+Conceptions in women under 16 has been consistently declining in Barnet since 2009 and in 2020 was at 0.3 per 1,000 which is below both the London and England average.
+In 2023 in Barnet, the chlamydia detection rate was 1,216 per 100,000 in those aged 15-24 years old – this is significantly below both the London (1,712 per 100,000) and England average (1,502 per 100,000).
+Higher chlamydia detection rates reflect improved control of chlamydia in the population.

 Further information